FixPlanet/FixPlanet.github.io/src/index.md

 _Fix Planet Club_ is a microgrant program focused on supporting innovation and research in the climate technology space.
-In particular we support individuals with a specific project in mind.
+In particular we support individuals wishing to undertake a project satisfying the following criteria.

+## Criteria

+The project:
+$partial("org-docs/essential-criteria.html")$

+## Grant size

 We offer a <span class="amount">£1,000</span> no strings attached grant, paid directly to your bank account.
 Payment is made in three parts, forty percent